kddubey/pretrain-on-test/README.md

 ## Usage

-Reproduce the experiment results by running `./experiment.sh` on a T4 GPU, which will take roughly 40 hours to finish.
+Reproduce the experiment results by running `./experiment.sh` on a T4 GPU, which will take roughly 50 hours to finish.

 Default batch sizes are set to fit on a single T4 GPU.
-For some datasets, the batch sizes need to be decreased.
+For some datasets, the batch sizes needed to be decreased.

 > :warning:   Results from running `./experiment.sh` will not be completely identical to `./analysis/accuracies_from_paper/` b/c torch seeds will be different.
 That's b/c I ran